More in Campus Reopening

 Residence Halls and Other Facilities Access

 The university has taken precautions by reducing occupancy rates for our campus housing.
 We currently have lower density due to measures such as reducing the number of occupants in each room and reducing the number of residents per floor.
-Although students who live in our residence halls are not being asked to quarantine—unless they are doing so pursuant to the City of Chicago’s travel restrictions or because they have tested positive for COVID-19 or are exhibiting symptoms of or have been in close contact with someone who has COVID-19—we want campus residents to not congregate in large groups, to avoid leaving campus for non-essential travel, and to follow public health protocols.
+Although students who live in our residence halls are not being asked to quarantine—unless they are doing so pursuant to the City of Chicago’s travel restrictions or because they have tested positive for COVID-19 or are exhibiting symptoms of or have been in close contact with someone who has COVID-19 (currently defined as being within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period (individual exposures added together over a 24-hour period) starting from two days before illness onset (or, for asymptomatic patients, two days prior to test specimen collection) until the time the patient is isolated)—we want campus residents to not congregate in large groups, to avoid leaving campus for non-essential travel, and to follow public health protocols.
 Additionally, non-residential guests will not be allowed in the residence halls unless assisting with move-in.

 Subject to occupancy limitations imposed by public health authorities, students will have access to campus facilities that will be open.
 These include:

 - Ed Kaplan Family Institute for Innovation and Tech Entrepreneurship